Annalise-M/Annalise-M/README.md

   * Animation libraries ▻ GSAP, Anime.js, Three.js

 ---
-  🌱 Currently exploring ▻ D3.js
+  🌱 Currently exploring ▻ D3.js & Typescript

   🤔 Currently contemplating ▻ / "How we here for code?" \ / "How is code here for us?" \